Home Fire Prevention

 - Renters insurance covers your personal property if it is damaged or stolen, medical and legal bills if you are found liable for damaging someone's property or injuring them, and temporary living expenses if your rental home is uninhabitable.

-Our crew are highly trained Storm Damage Specialists
+Our Crews Are Highly Trained Storm Damage Specialists

 Floods, tropical storms, tornadoes, hurricanes and even severe thunderstorms, can cause extensive damage to homes and businesses.
 When a natural disaster occurs, most companies that respond to storm damage are unable to handle the damage when it's wide-spread.
 We have the resources to handle massive severe weather events, no disaster is too big.
 We can access resources from a network of 1,700 franchises across the country and elite Disaster Recovery Teams strategically located throughout the country.
 As part of a Large Loss Recovery Team, our efforts have protected many of the apartments and buildings throughout our area of Manhattan, but also helped those affected by considerable storm systems such as Hurricanes Katrina and Sandy.